Quantum Co-Founder Steve Jessop’s latest article on managing sales performance

-I was reading an article in Forbes Global just before Christmas entitled ‘The Undeaded’.
+I was reading an article in Forbes Global a while back entitled ‘The Undeaded’.
 The article explored the many software companies that have been haemorrhaging £millions and eating into the cash mountains built up by raising equity funding.
 So, once the equity cash runs out, they’ll need to be searching for problems to solve.
 It got me to wondering to what extent their propositions were delivering real business advantage for their clients?

 The issue of preparing and developing strong and robust propositions which deliver advantages to the customer is a common problem for companies and professional firms throughout the land – and one not always well addressed.